-R_o represents the transmission rating of the basic signal-to-noise ratio.
+$R_o$ represents the transmission rating of the basic signal-to-noise ratio.
 Circuit noise, room noise at sender and receiver, sidetone, which is the sound of the speaker's own voice as heard in the speaker's telephone receiver, and noise floor, which is generated by the device itself, are factors that are taken into account.
 The default value of Ro equals 93.2 (Sun and Ifeachor, 2003).

-The factor I_s is the sum of all impairments which occur simultaneously with the voice transmission: A too loud voice signal, quantizing distortion (A/D and D/A conversion, logarithmic PCM coding, ADPCM coding) and a non-optimum talker sidetone.
+The factor $I_s$ is the sum of all impairments which occur simultaneously with the voice transmission: A too loud voice signal, quantization (A/D and D/A conversion, logarithmic PCM coding, ADPCM coding) and a non-optimum talker sidetone.

 Transmission delay also impairs the quality of a telephone system.
-The factor I_d represents this delay impairment, which is strongly effected by talker and listener echoes.
+The factor $I_d$ represents this delay impairment, which is strongly affected by talker and listener echoes.
 If echoes are present, the delay can be noticed more easily.

-Whereas the previous I factors cover mainly classic PSTN related quality impairments, I_e takes into account all impairments caused by more complicated, new equipment.
+Whereas the previous I factors cover mainly classic PSTN related quality impairments, $I_e$ takes into account all impairments caused by more complicated, new equipment.
 It is mainly used for predicting the coding distortion of low-rate speech codecs.
-Because the influence of frame losses depends largely on the type of coding and loss concealment, the frame loss rate influences I_e , too.
-The value of I_e can be gathered from subjective auditory tests.
+Because the influence of frame losses depends largely on the type of coding and loss concealment, the frame loss rate influences $I_e$ , too.
+The value of $I_e$ can be gathered from subjective auditory tests.

-The last factor A is based on the knowledge that the quality of telephone call is judged differently if the user has an advantage of access.
-Wireless, cellular, and satellite connections might be valued higher.
-For example, cellular phone users do not expect the same quality level as in PSTN telephone calls.
+The last factor A is based on the knowledge that the quality of a telephone call is judged differently if the user has an advantage of access.
+For example, wireless, cellular, and satellite connections might be valued higher than standard tethered access.
+Cellular phone users do not expect the same quality level as in PSTN telephone calls.
 If the Internet access is cheap or even free, VoIP might have an advantage of access, too.
 Typical values of A range from 0 to 20.